Aliases for CENPF Gene

 GeneCards Summary for CENPF Gene

-CENPF (Centromere Protein F, 350/400kDa) is a Protein Coding gene.
-Diseases associated with CENPF include ciliary dyskinesia, primary, 31 and kartagener syndrome.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
-GO annotations related to this gene include protein homodimerization activity and transcription factor binding.
+CENPF (Centromere Protein F) is a Protein Coding gene.
+Diseases associated with CENPF include Stromme Syndrome and Intestinal Atresia.
+Among its related pathways are Signaling by GPCR and Mitotic Prometaphase.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transcription factor binding.

 Required for kinetochore function and chromosome segregation in mitosis.
 Required for kinetochore localization of dynein, LIS1, NDE1 and NDEL1.
 Regulates recycling of the plasma membrane by acting as a link between recycling vesicles and the microtubule network though its association with STX4 and SNAP25.
 Acts as a potential inhibitor of pocket protein-mediated cellular processes during development by regulating the activity of RB proteins during cell division and proliferation.
 May play a regulatory or permissive role in the normal embryonic cardiomyocyte cell cycle and in promoting continued mitosis in transformed, abnormally dividing neonatal cardiomyocytes.
 Interaction with RB directs embryonic stem cells toward a cardiac lineage.
 Involved in the regulation of DNA synthesis and hence cell cycle progression, via its C-terminus.
 Has a potential role regulating skeletal myogenesis and in cell differentiation in embryogenesis.
 Involved in dendritic cell regulation of T-cell immunity against chlamydia.